 Smart Growth Award from NJ Future

 The project received Smart Growth Design Award from NJ Future.
-Robert Geddes, dean emeritus of Princeton University School of Architecture, who chaired the Smart Growth Design Awards Jury said that this project “demonstrates vividly how one building can seed smart growth in an entire neighborhood or community”.2 He called it a “striking new headquarters” building.
-A remarkable project that synthesized urban and architectural context inspired by Indian Architecture.
+It was a remarkable project that synthesized sustainable community development, urban design and architecture.
+Robert Geddes, dean emeritus of Princeton University School of Architecture, who chaired the Smart Growth Design Awards Jury said that this project “demonstrates vividly how one building can seed smart growth in an entire neighborhood or community”.
+3 He called it a “striking new headquarters” building.